aquasecurity/kube-bench/docs/Architecture.md

 ## Kube-bench benchmarks

-The test files for the various versions of CIS Benchmark can be found in directories with same name as the CIS Benchmark versions under `cfg/`, for example `cfg/cis-1.5`.
+The test files for the various versions of CIS Benchmark can be found in directories with same name as the CIS Benchmark versions under the `cfg` directory next to the kube-bench executable, for example `./cfg/cis-1.5`.

 Check the contents of the benchmark directory under `cfg` to see which targets are available for that benchmark.
 Each file except `config.yaml` represents a target (also known as a `control` in other parts of this documentation).